bisdn/bisdn.github.io/introduction_baseboxd.md

 ```

 ### netlink
 Baseboxd consumes netlink messages produced by the kernel when observed tap interfaces change state.
 Baseboxd then reacts to by managing the corresponding hardware switch ports.
-Baseboxd uses the **libnl** libraries, which provide a simple interface for sending and receivign netlink messages.
+Baseboxd uses the [**libnl**][libnl_docs] libraries, which provide a simple interface for sending and receiving netlink messages.

+Since baseboxd responds directly to the relevant netlink messages, it is one of the intended ways to interface with baseboxd.
+One may use tools such as [iproute2][] and [systemd-networkd][] to configure baseboxd through this interface.

 ### OpenFlow

-Baseboxd communicates with switches usint the OpenFlow protocol.
+Baseboxd communicates with switches usint the [OpenFlow protocol][of].
 Our implementation uses the Broadcom's OF-DPA flavour specifically.
-It abides by the OF-DPA table type pattern specification guidelines.
+It abides by the [OF-DPA][ofdpa] table type pattern specification guidelines.
 Switches compatible with Broadcom's SDK come with the `OF Agent`. `OF Agent` is a daemon which serves the OpenFlow connection between the control plane, and the Broadcom-implemented data plane.
 It enforces the table type pattern specification on the side of the switch.

 ```text
 +--------------+  +